 - An officer of the company.

-- A shareholder owning more than 5 percent of the voting power or value of all classes of the employer’s stock.
+- A shareholder who owns more than 5 percent of the voting power or value of all classes of the employer’s stock.

 - A spouse or dependent of an individual described in the three bullet points above.

-If additional benefits, such as an FSA or HSA, are offered, then in order to pass the Cafeteria Contributions & Benefits Test, the percentage of benefit dollars compared to compensation for the Highly Compensated Employee group should be equal to, or less than, the same percentage for non-Highly Compensated Employees.
+If additional benefits, such as an FSA or Health Savings Account (HSA), are offered, then in order to pass the Cafeteria Contributions & Benefits Test, the percentage of benefit dollars compared to compensation for the Highly Compensated Employee group should be equal to, or less than, the same percentage for non-Highly Compensated Employees.

 - Cafeteria Plan Key Employee Concentration Test: This test measures the amount of pre-tax benefits provided to key employees versus all other employees.
-A key employee in 2021 is:
+A key employee for 2023 testing is:

 To pass the Key Employee Concentration Test, key employees cannot receive more than 25% of the pre-tax benefits from the plan.